When the Well Runs Dry: Modeling Environmental Quenching of High-mass Satellites in Massive Clusters at \boldmath$z \gtrsim 1$: acknowledgements

 \section{acknowledgements}

 DCB thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant $\#$1829740, the Brinson Foundation, and the Moore Foundation; participation in the program has greatly benefited this work.
 MCC and DCB acknowledge support from the National Science Foundation through grant AST-1815475.
 GHR gratefully acknowledges support from the NSF from grant AST-1517815 and AST-2206473, and from HST programs GO-15294, AR-14310, and NASA ADAP-80NSSC19K0592.
 RD gratefully acknowledges support by the ANID BASAL project FB210003.
-FS acknowledges support from a CNES postdoctoral fellowship GW gratefully acknowledges support from the National Science Foundation through grant AST-2205189 and from HST program numbers GO-15294 and GO-16300.
-Support for program numbers GO-15294 and GO-16300 was provided by NASA through grants from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
+FS acknowledges support from a CNES postdoctoral fellowship GW gratefully acknowledges support from the National Science Foundation through grant AST-2205189 and from HST program number GO-16300.
+Support for program numberGO-16300 was provided by NASA through grants from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.

 This research made extensive use of {\texttt{Astropy}}, a community-developed core Python package for Astronomy \citep{Astropy13, Astropy18}.
-Additionally, the Python packages {\texttt{NumPy}} \citep{numpy}, {\texttt{iPython}} \citep{iPython}, {\texttt{SciPy}} \citep{SciPy20}, {\texttt{Scikit-learn}} \citep{scikit-learn}, and {\texttt{matplotlib}} \citep{matplotlib} were utilized for our data analysis and presentation.
+Additionally, the Python packages {\texttt{NumPy}} \citep{numpy}, {\texttt{iPython}} \citep{iPython}, {\texttt{SciPy}} \citep{SciPy20}, and {\texttt{matplotlib}} \citep{matplotlib} were utilized for our data analysis and presentation.
 In addition, this research has made use of NASA’s Astrophysics Data System Bibliographic Services.
 Finally, this work makes use of observations taken by the CANDELS Multi-Cycle Treasury Program with the NASA/ESA HST, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.